pvahanian/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+Dont remember talking about this but from I can tell it allows us to use match that will be simliar to switch where you can match the exact path inside list routes and customize them with props
 1. How would you explain form validation to someone who has never programmed before?
 Validation (yup) is a way we can pass our information into a program and test for it to have basic properties that we want.
 Such as password having min length, email being in the correct format etc
 1. In 1-2 sentences, define end to end testing.
 End to end testing is what is sounds like, testing the application for the whole process.
 Unlike just testing one feature of the page